Don’t delay, choose an Ambetter plan today -- before Open Enrollment ends December 15th! Enroll Now.

 If we approve your appointment with an out-of-network provider, your copayment and deductible will not change.
 We will let you know when the authorization is approved.
 If you don’t receive our prior authorization, we cannot provide any benefit, coverage or reimbursement.
 You will be financially responsible for any and all payments.

-Balance Billing means a non-network provider billing you for the difference between the provider’s charge for a service and the eligible service expense.
+If you seek services from a non-network provider you may be responsible for the difference between the provider’s charge for a service and the eligible expense, this is called balance billing.
 Network providers may not balance bill you for covered service expenses.
-A health care provider performing anesthesiology, radiology, emergency medicine, or pathology services shall not balance bill you for fees or amounts other than copayments, deductibles, or coinsurance, if the service is performed in a hospital or ambulatory surgical center that is in-network under the patient’s health insurance plan.
-This prohibition shall apply whether or not the health care provider is contracted with the patient’s insurance carrier.
+A health care provider performing anesthesiology, radiology, emergency medicine, or pathology services shall not balance bill you for fees or amounts other than copayments, deductibles, or coinsurance, if the service is performed in a hospital or ambulatory surgical center that is in Ambetter’s network.

 B) Enrollee Claim Submission